 This section publishes studies looking at all aspects of protozoan cell biology, host-parasite interactions and pathogenicity including pathogenic mechanisms, virulence factors, host invasion, immune evasion, host defence, and immunity.

-Article collections section edited by Aneta Kostadinova to whom enquiries related to article collections should be addressed.
+Article collections are edited by the Editor-in-Chief Filipe Dantas-Torres to whom enquiries related to article collections should be addressed.

 Associate Editors: Helminths and helminthic diseases

 Poppy Lamberton, University of Glasgow, UK

 Scott Lawton, Scotland's Rural College, UK